-The chop saw has a quick-lock vice system that makes the tool safe to use.
+The chop saw has a quick-lock vice system that makes the tool safe.
 It locks the material when running the machine, and it does not move or slip away.
-That is ideal for a 14inch saw that can make 4,000 rotations per minute, and that is faster hence the need for a locking system.
+That is ideal for a 14inch saw that can make 4,000 rotations per minute, which is faster hence the need for a locking system.

-The Dewalt Chop saw has 5.5 horsepower, which is the maximum motor that gives more overload capacity.
 The soft-start increases the lifespan of the saw motor.
-The Evolution chop saw has a 15amp saw motor that produces 1450 rotations per minute.
+The Dewalt Chop saw has 5.5 horsepower, the maximum motor that gives more overload capacity.
+The Evolution chop saw has a 15amp saw an engine that produces 1450 rotations per minute.

 The quick-fence system does not include the use of wrenches.
-You are allowed to manipulate the material, and you make angles of your choice between o and 45 degrees.
+You are allowed to manipulate the material and make angles of your choice between o and 45 degrees.

 Overview of the Band Saw

 The blade is not solid as standard blades.
 It is narrow, flexible, and has teeth on one edge of the saw.
 The teeth are stretched between wheels to cut the material.
 The wheels hold the rotating blade supporting the piece and the motor.
-Band saws come in different sizes ranging from small bench-top to heavy-duty models.
-Bench-tops are portable, and you are allowed to use a stand.
+Band saws come in different sizes ranging from small benchtops to heavy-duty models.
 The stock size determines the saw size.
+Benchtops are portable, and you are allowed to use a stand.

 The sizes range from 14 to 24 inches.
 The size of the saw is the size of the blade.
 A large table is convenient for guiding and holding the stock.
 Band saws come with a fence for resawing.
 The saws have different motors ranging from 1/3 to 1-1/2 horsepower.
 Blade guides have to be adjusted accurately.
 The saw is ideal for cutting curves and tricky shapes.
 It is for thick cuts and crosscuts.
 It makes accurate cuts on irregular shapes.
 Lumber is cut into thinner slabs.
 The blade easily maneuvers in such spaces, unlike the circular blade limited to straight lines.